 Step 1: Automated Response

-Once a online incident report is received, an automated response immediately provides crisis resources.
+Once a online bias incident report is received, an automated response immediately provides crisis resources.

 Step 2: Internal Review and Threat Assessment